Prev: Chapter 4: Combat

 PCs without Darkvision that occupy a dark region can only see exits and any Obstacles blocking progress.
 All other types of entities are not revealed.
-As with combat, entities that cannot see within their occupied region are considered to be Debilitated, Hindered, and Vulnerable.
+As with combat, entities that cannot see within their occupied region suffer -1 dice levels to Accuracy, Evasion, and Skill Dice.

-Environs, Obstacles, and Traps ignore illumination.
-However, their targets still suffer any conditions as a result of being unable to see.
+Environs, Obstacles, and Traps ignore illumination and visibility.
+However, their targets still suffer any penalties as a result of being unable to see.

 Some regions may be filled with water, requiring certain entities to swim through them.
-Swimming entities that lack the Aquatic keyword have their Inflict, Endure, and Damage dice levels reduced by 1 unless otherwise specified.
+Swimming entities that lack the Aquatic keyword have their Inflict, Endure, Damage, Search, and Lockpick dice levels reduced by 1 unless otherwise specified.
 Flying entities can avoid these penalties whenever they are not playing an Action or Reaction against a swimming entity.
 Fully submerged regions prevent any entities from flying, however.

 PCs, Creatures, and Seekers are affected by swimming.
 Obstacles, Environs, and Traps are unaffected and ignore all swim-related rules, penalties, and effects unless otherwise specified.

 Light sources that require a flame, such as Torches and Oil Lanterns, cannot function in fully submerged regions.
 Submerged regions typically block all visibility into or out of the region regardless of the scenario type.